ttruong834/ttruong834.github.io/README.md

-# Welcome to My Blog

-This is a collection of my thoughts, tutorials, and updates.
-Enjoy reading!
+Hi there.
+I'm Thi Truong - a researcher, engineer, and generally hobbyist maker and enjoyer of stuff.
+I was born and raised in Vietnam and now, I’m over at Georgia Tech diving into the world of Computer Science.
+This site documents much of my thoughts and what I have done in my life in terms of career and creative pursuits.

+If you are curious, I am more specifically interested in:
+- AI/machine learning (increasingly, the deep kind)
+- robotics (particularly, intelligent robotics that can interact with humans)
+- fish (to the point I learn scuba diving just to see more of them)
+- books (science, history, some pre-modernist)
+- programming (especially embedded programming)
+- snowboarding (aiming to carve out more time on the slopes)

 ## Latest Posts

 ### [100 things](LINK_TO_POST_1)
 *Date: 2024-03-26*
-Here's a list of 100 things I want to do in life.
+Here's a list of 100 things I want to do in life (not in a particular order).